muhsinmch/DataScienceProject/README.md

 # DataScienceProject
-Git upload of my Stock Price prediction code for Adani ltd. uploaded for Bharat Intern
+Git upload of my project
+uploaded for Bharat Intern